2024-foss4g-europe/2024-foss4g-europe.github.io/content/registration/_index.md

 The cancellation should be directed to **info-europe@foss4g.org** in writing only.
 A 25% administrative charge will be held from the registration cost by the organizers if the cancellation is announced before May 30, 2024.
-After this date no refund will be possible.
+After this date, no refund will be possible.
 Refunds will be processed and issued up to 60 days after the conference.

-Unexpected cancellation of the event or impossibility to hold it In the unlikely case that the FOSS4GE 2024 cannot be held in whole or in part due to any event beyond the Organisers’ control or *force majeure*, the Conference Organisers cannot be held liable for any damage, cost, or loss
+Unexpected cancellation of the event or impossibility to hold it.
+In the unlikely case that the FOSS4GE 2024 cannot be held in whole or in part due to any event beyond the Organisers’ control or *force majeure*, the Conference Organisers cannot be held liable for any damage, cost, or loss